Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What does cross-functionality mean in a Scrum Team?

 - [ ] Each Developer who has a special skill and works with all Scrum Teams of the organization is cross-functional.
-- [ ] The Development Team should collaborate with all other functional departments of the organization.
+- [ ] The Developers should collaborate with all other functional departments of the organization.
-- [x] The Development Team should have all required skills to create potentially releasable Increments without any dependency to others outside the team.
+- [x] The Developers should have all required skills to create potentially releasable Increments without any dependency to others outside the team.
-- [ ] Each Development Team member should have all required skills to create potentially releasable Increments without any dependency to others outside the team.
+- [ ] Each Developers member should have all required skills to create potentially releasable Increments without any dependency to others outside the team.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the proper reaction of the Development Team in the middle of the Sprint when they found they have over committed?
+### What is the proper reaction of the Developers in the middle of the Sprint when they found they have over committed?

 - [ ] They should ask the Product Owner to cancel the Sprint.
 - [ ] They extend the Sprint duration.